-Today's article will discuss two ways you can help yourself with any TMD troubles and then I'm gonna prod you to come let us help you.
+Here are two ways you can help yourself with any TMD troubles and then I'm gonna prod you to let us at Cumberland Chiropractic and Sports Medicine in Lebanon TN help you.

 First, poor posture is a huge instigator and perpetuator of jaw problems and headaches.
 If someone has told you to "sit up straight" or "stand up straight" more than once, take their word for it.
 Best two pieces of advice I can give you is get a foam roller to loosen up your middle back, and touch every headrest you can find with the back of your head.
 Be obsessive about it, to the point you feel weird if your head doesn't have a headrest.
 Watch your sitting posture change over time and maybe even greatly relieve your TMJ trouble.

 Second, STOP GRINDING YOUR TEETH.
 Many people don't realize that they are clinchers, grinders or bruxers (fidgeting with jaw movement).
 There are many causes of these jaw taxing activities, but in my experience, the #1 cause is between your ears, your brain.
 Stress can cause it, anxiety can cause it, or even believing a certain lie can cause it (REALLY!).
 If it's stress or anxiety, I've got two words "Jesus Saves".
 Saves from what?
 I know this: I was totally self-reliant and stressed, until life got too big for even a determined guy like me to control.
 Then I surrendered to the Creator of the Universe, and gave him my reliance and the control.
 Now I have peace that surpasses understanding!
 Here's that lie you might believe...your teeth are not supposed to fit together perfectly.
 Don't try all day long to do so.
 Norm